Chania Airport Guide ✈️: All You Need to Know!

 Can you rent a car at Chania Airport?

-Yes, tourists can rent a car at Chania Airport through Chania Airport car rental services located inside the arrivals terminal.
-Several local and international companies operate on-site, offering a range of vehicles including small cars, SUVs, vans, and cabriolets.
-Travelers can pre-book online or rent upon arrival, subject to vehicle availability.
-Driving to Chania Town takes 2 kilometers (12.43 miles) minutes using the main road via Akrotiriou Street.
+Yes – you can rent a car at Chania Airport through Chania Airport car rental services inside the arrivals terminal.
+Several local and international companies operate on-site, offering small cars, SUVs, vans, and cabriolets.
+Travelers can pre-book online or rent on arrival, subject to availability.
+Driving to Chania Town takes about 25–30 minutes (14 kilometers (8.70 miles) / 8.7 miles) via the main road from the Akrotiri peninsula.

 Explore Crete with a Rental Car!